-Combatting Hate Hub
+Combatting Hate in Canada

 Cross-Canada workshops to support communities, help address hate crimes and improve hate crime reporting and identification.